hashicorp/packer/website/source/docs/other/core-configuration.html.markdown

 a configuration.
 If you're just getting started with Packer, don't worry about core configuration for now.

+The default location where Packer looks for this file depends on the platform.
+For all non-Windows platforms, Packer looks for `$HOME/.packerconfig`.
-By default, Packer looks for the core configuration to be in `~/.packerconfig`.
-This file is a JSON file.
-If it doesn't exist, then Packer ignores it and just uses the default configuration.
+For Windows, Packer looks for `%APPDATA%/packer.config`.
+If the file doesn't exist, then Packer ignores it and just uses the default configuration.

 The location of the core configuration file can be modified by setting the `PACKER_CONFIG` environmental variable to be the path to another file.

+The format of the configuration file is basic JSON.

 ## Configuration Reference